Skip to Main Content

 Stage 1 of your research process will involve developing your research topic and related questions, or what you could call an ideas plan.

-To begin spend some time brainstorming any ideas, topics, questions you many already have.
+To begin spend some time brainstorming any ideas, topics, or questions you may already have.
 You will need to develop these further and turn these ideas and interests into problems and issues that your research project might attempt to solve.

 You will also need to keep in mind your final product, keeping your research project in line with this will help you to identify a topic that isn't too big, or is not appropriate for your final product.
 In your case your final product includes